-Many users complain about, that they lost “New” option from the right-click context menu.
-But very few of them know the reason behind this problem and looking for the solution to fix or restore missing new option from the right-click context menu in Windows.
+Many users complained that they lost the New option from the right-click context menu.
+But very few of them know the reason behind this problem and are looking for a solution to fix or restore missing new option from the right-click context menu in Windows.

-Have you ever get into the problem wherein you right-click on desktop screen or Windows Explorer and cannot see “New” option with its subcategories on the right-click menu like; Folder, Shortcut, Contact, Text Documents, etc.
+Have you ever gotten into this problem when you right-click on a desktop screen or Windows Explorer and cannot see the New option with its subcategories on the right-click menu like; Folder, Shortcut, Contact, Text Documents, etc.

-This can happen with any of the operating system like Windows 7, 8.1 and 10.
-Even you won’t see the New option in the Windows Explorer as well once you do a right-click.
+This can happen with any of the operating systems, like Windows 7, 8.1, Windows 10 and Windows 11.
+Even you won’t see the New option in Windows Explorer as well once you do a right-click.

-How to Fix Missing New Option in Right-click Menu?
+How to Fix Missing New Option of Right-click Menu?

 This happens majorly due to damaged, missing or corrupted registry entry or may be modified by someone or changed by any infected software.

-Registry value could be blank or changed in this situation.
+Registry values could be blank or changed in this situation.
 So the solution is to make the registry value to default.

-The following article will fix “New” option missing trouble in Windows 7, 8.1 and 10.
+The following article will fix “New” option missing trouble in Windows 7, 8.1, Windows 10 and Windows 11.

 Follow the steps given below to resolve this problem:

 Step 1.
-Press Win + R to open Run dialog box and type, regedit.
+Press Win + R to open the Run dialog box and type regedit.

 Then, click OK.

 Step 2.
-The Windows Registry Editor will open on your screen where we need to do the main task.
+The Windows Registry Editor will open on your screen where we need to complete the main task.

 Step 3.
-Now, locate or navigate to the below registry path by expanding and reach to New
+Now, locate or navigate the below registry path by expanding and reach to New key

 Step 4.
-Select the New and look it to right-side, the Data value is set as blank that means value is missing from there.
+Select New and look at it to right side, the Data value is set as blank which means the value is missing from there.
 There should be some value in it.

 Step 5.
 Right-click on the (Default) key and select Modify…